Esca-MMC/FarmTypeManager/readme.md

 OreSpawnEnabled | true, **false** | Enables or disables spawning ore. | When set to **true** with other default settings, this will work similarly to the Hill-top Farm, spawning various kinds of ore on any "Quarry" terrain your farm may have.
 (If you're not using the Hill-top Farm or a custom farm with similar-looking quarries, ore will **not** spawn.
 You'll need to change the **IncludeTerrainTypes** or **IncludeCoordinates** settings in the ore section.)
 MonsterSpawnEnabled | true, **false** | Enables or disables spawning monsters. | When set to **true** with other default settings, this will work similarly to the Wilderness Farm, spawning various monsters on the farm at night when players are present.
 The monster types change at higher Combat skill levels.

 The sections below cover the more advanced options for each spawn type.
-When the features in Basic Settings above are enabled, the mod will use the Spawn Settings to determine *which* objects should be spawned, *how many* to spawn each day, and *where* to put them.
+When the basic features above are enabled, the mod will use the Spawn Settings to determine **which** objects should be spawned, **how many** to spawn each day, and **where** to put them.

 ### General Spawn Settings
 This section covers the general settings that appear in every spawner section.